Bitcoin tops $10,000 in some exchanges

 In South Korean exchanges, bitcoin was already at close to $11,000 or higher.
 It traded at nearly $11,000 on Tuesday on bithumb and hit the $10,000 milestone on Monday.
 At Coinone, bitcoin traded at more than $11,700, and at $11,734 on Korbit.

-Bitcoin has been boosted as exchanges such as the CME Group Inc (CME.O) and the Chicago Board Options Exchange announced plans to launch futures contracts for the currency. [nL4N1N65PG]
+Bitcoin has been boosted as exchanges such as the CME Group Inc and the Chicago Board Options Exchange announced plans to launch futures contracts for the currency.
+(Reporting by Gertrude Chavez-Dreyfuss; Editing by David Gregorio)